 * Exploration Targets are conceptual in nature and there has been insufficient exploration to define a Mineral Resource under the 2012 JORC Code and it is uncertain if further exploration will result in the determination of a Mineral Resource.

-In February 2016, Thor agreed to a staged sale of the Spring Hill project for A$3.5 million plus a royalty on future gold production.
-The second and final tranche of the sale, in February 2017 resulted in Thor relinquishing its remaining 40% interest for consideration of A$1.5 million.
+In February 2017, Thor completed the staged sale of the Spring Hill project for A$3.5 million plus a royalty on future gold production.
 The terms of the royalty agreement provide that for every ounce of gold produced, Thor will receive:.
-A$15.00/ounce - if the gold price is above A$1,500/ounce
+A$14.00/ounce - if the gold price is above A$1,500/ounce

 .
 A$6.00/ounce - if the gold price is below A$1,500/ounce